 The Title IX Coordinator will assist members of the campus community in reporting incidents to law enforcement authorities upon request.
-Members of the campus community may decline to notify law enforcement authorities if they wish.
+The Title IX Coordinator will request the consent of the complainant (or alleged victim if different from the complainant) to report incidents of alleged sexual violence that occur on campus property to law enforcement.
+Members of the campus community may decline to notify law enforcement authorities and decline their consent for the Title IX Coordinator to notify law enforcement if they wish.
 The College will comply with all requests for cooperation by the campus police or local law enforcement in investigations.
 The College may be required to suspend the Title IX investigation while the campus police or the local law enforcement agency gathers evidence.
 The College will resume its Title IX investigation as soon as the campus police or local law enforcement agency has completed gathering evidence.
 Otherwise, the College's investigation will not be precluded or suspended on the grounds that criminal charges involving the same incident have been filed or that charges have been dismissed or reduced.